 I took a limo from my hotel to Dallas airport this week.
-It wasn’t because I have a lot of cash to waste on a limo when a taxi could do.
+It wasn’t because I had a wad of cash to throw around.

-Rather, I was informed that over 7,000 Mary Kay reps are in town and have used up all available taxis.
+But rather, I was informed by the hotel concierge that over 7,000 Mary Kay reps are in town and have used up all available taxis.
+Impressive!
 I guess they left their pink Cadillacs at home.

-The driver, named Abdullah, asked me what I do for a living and I said, “I am a sales trainer.
-I train sales people how to sell without being pushy.”
+The driver, Abdullah, asked me what I do for a living, and I said, “I am a sales trainer.
+I train salespeople how to sell without being pushy.”

 “Perfect!
 You should teach car salespeople how to sell!” he exclaimed.

 “He treated me like a moron—someone who knew nothing about cars.
 I am a businessman who researches what I need before I go shopping.
-All I wanted him to do was help me—not sell to me,” he said.
+All I wanted him to do was help me—not sell to me.”

 So he went to another dealership.
-He told me how he purchased his six Lincoln Navigators from this one dealership.
+He told me how he purchased his six Lincoln Navigators from this dealership!

-“I walked in and the salesman came to greet me.
-He said, ‘All our best cars are here in our show room.
+“I walked in, and the salesman came to greet me and he said: ‘All our best cars are here in our showroom.
 Take time to check them out, get to know them, and if you need to take one of them for a spin, I am right here to hand you the key.’
-That’s it, and I was left alone.
-After that, I told him what I want, and the price I wanted to pay.
+That’s it.
+I was left alone.
+After that, I told him what I wanted and the price I wanted to pay.
 He helped me get what I wanted.
 I left the shop a very happy man.”